Compare Web Designer Quotes

 FAQs

 Static websites are simple with fixed content that doesn’t change often.
 Dynamic web designs are flexible, allowing regular updates and user interactions.
-While the e-commerce web design is designed for online sales.
+The e-commerce web design is designed for online sales.
 It features shopping carts, payment gateways and product catalogues.

 Yes, a static website can be converted, but it requires adding server-side functionality and integrating a content management system (CMS) or e-commerce platform.
 This often involves re-coding and significant design adjustments to support new interactive features and enable transactions.